jrp2014/smuggler2/README.md

   At present, a typeclass and its class methods are exported individually.
 You may want to replace those exports with an abbreviation such as `C(..)`.
-- `ReplaceExports` - replace any existing module export list with one containing all available exports (which you can, of course, then prune to your requirements).
+- `ReplaceExports` - replace any existing module export list with one containing all available exports (which, again, you can, of course, then prune to your requirements).

 Any other option value is used to generate a source file with the option value used as a new extension rather than replacing the original file.
 For example,